Pakistan-backed Afghan peace talks may restart within weeks

 To succeed, participants in the talks will also have to overcome the deep mistrust between Kabul and Islamabad over how much influence Pakistan’s ISI intelligence agency wields over the insurgency.

-Afghan officials generally take it as a matter of fact that Pakistan sponsors the insurgency to exert control over its northern neighbor, while Pakistan denies harboring either the Afghan Taliban or the Haqqanis.
+Afghan officials generally take it as a matter of fact that Pakistan sponsors the insurgency to exert control over its northern neighbour, while Pakistan denies harbouring either the Afghan Taliban or the Haqqanis.

 Officials on both sides say the talks will be difficult but with no prospect of defeating the insurgency on the battlefield, they see no alternative.